-During the summer (Memorial Day to Labor Day), interpretive programs and demonstrations covering a variety of topics are offered daily at 11:00 a.m. and 1:00 p.m., and by special arrangement by contacting Park Ranger Lynn Cartmell at (575) 278-2201 x 231.
-Rangers are also available on trails and in the visitor center to answer questions.
-No fees are charged for ranger talks.
+During the summer (Memorial Day to Labor Day), interpretive programs and demonstrations covering a variety of topics are offered most days at 11 a.m. and 2:00 p.m. when staffing allows, and by special arrangement by contacting Park Ranger Dan kish at (575) 278-2201 x 247.
+Rangers are also typically available on trails and in the visitor center to answer questions.

 Operation Hummingbird- The park is abuzz with these flighty feathered creatures.
 Help us monitor them by learning about their contribution to climate change.
-(June 15 & 29, July 13 & 27)
+(Banding most Fridays during summer at 8:00 a.m.)

-I Lava Volcanoes!- Learn about the geological processes that formed the Raton-Clayton volcanic field and Capulin Volcano and experience a fun foam explosion replicating a volcanic event.
+I Lava Volcanoes!- Learn about the geological processes that formed the Raton-Clayton volcanic field and Capulin Volcano.

 The Diverse Life- New Mexico is a uniquely diverse land with a wide variety of flora and fauna that co-exist in a delicate balance.
 Explore the Capulin Volcano and learn about its biodiversity.